-I. The Basic Rights of Members of the Law School
+I. The Basic Rights and Duties of Members of the Law School

-- In the discharge of one’s duties—whether as a student or as member of the faculty—each member of the School shall enjoy the rights of academic and intellectual freedom which are fundamental to the University tradition generally, and to the traditions of the Law School in particular.
+- In the discharge of their duties—whether as a student or as member of the faculty—each member of the Law School shall enjoy the rights of academic and intellectual freedom which are fundamental to the University tradition generally, and to the traditions of the Law School in particular.

-- Membership in the Law School does not qualify any person’s freedom to exercise one’s constitutional rights, including the rights of freedom of speech, of the press, and of peaceable assembly.
+- Membership in the Law School does not qualify any person’s freedom to exercise their constitutional rights, including the rights of freedom of speech, of the press, and of peaceable assembly.

 - Violations of the Academic Integrity Policy (see appendix).